alvinfebriando/everhealth-fe/README.md

 ### Notes:

 - We use local backend REST API in this project, so it is possible that the project doesn't run accordingly.
-- We've already depolyed the project in this link.
-Please kindly visit this link https://digitalent.games.test.shopee.io/vm3